London Borough of Richmond upon Thames: Rail services

-Richmond upon Thames isn't very well served by the London Underground compared with other boroughs in West London.
-Two stations, served by the District line, are located towards the borough's northeastern end: Richmond and Kew Gardens station.
+Richmond upon Thames is not very well served by the London Underground compared with other boroughs in West London.
+Two stations, served by the District line, are located towards the borough's northeastern end: Richmond and Kew Gardens.
 Both are also served by London Overground trains on the North London line, which connects Richmond with inner North London before terminating in Stratford.
 The southwestern end of the district, encompassing areas such as Twickenham are served instead by suburban railway services.